 Measures that provide for climate change adaptation and mitigation will be supported.
-Proposals for development located adjacent to identified flood risk areas should consider the potential impacts on adjacent properties and include opportunities for creating emergency escape access corridors for properties affected by tidal surge and incursion.
-This would also apply to proposals for new measures to address sea level rise particularly at East Quay.
+This includes creating access corridors for properties affected by tidal surge and incursion as part of new measures to address sea level rise particularly at East Quay.

-New development will be directed away from areas of known flood risk including flooding from groundwater, where possible and should be located so as not to exacerbate existing flooding problems.
+New development will be directed away from areas of known flood risk where possible and should be located so as not to exacerbate existing flooding problems.